Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs

-For bipartite, tree, planar, and chordal matrices, the adjacency matrices are converted to distance matrices.
+For bipartite, tree, planar, and chordal matrices, the adjacency matrices are converted to weighted symmetric matrices.
 Each edge in the adjacency matrix is replaced with a random integer, ensuring symmetry and adding variability to the weights.
 The method is as follows:

 Here, \( R_{ij} \) is a randomly selected integer $\sim \unif(-10, 10) $. {To illustrate matrices with different sparsity patterns, we present examples below.

 }